olliezdai13/SmartFridge/README.md

 - The server wires up an OpenAI Responses client during startup when an API key is present.
 - `/api/snapshot` accepts `multipart/form-data` with `image` (required) and `prompt` (optional) in a single request.
 - The backend persists the photo into the configured S3 bucket (LocalStack in development), queries the vision model, and responds with the raw text plus best-effort JSON parsing.
-- A placeholder payload (`pipeline.status === "pending"`) marks where the upcoming data-cleaning pipeline will plug in.
 - Errors surface as JSON with appropriate HTTP codes (`400` validation, `503` when the client is not configured, etc.).

 Smoke-test the workflow end-to-end: